 Have a Question?
 Please call toll free 844-630-0878.

 Why is this important?

-The City of Austin is starting a mandatory sump pump inspection program.
+The City of Austin is continuing its mandatory sump pump inspection program.
 To complete the program the City is divided in to six areas: Northeast, Southeast, Northwest (divided into two areas) and Southwest (divided into two areas).
-In 2018, Southeast Austin- generally south of Oakland Avenue East and east of South Main Street -will be inspected.
-All other areas will be inspected in following years.
+In 2019 Southwest Central Austin — generally south of Oakland Avenue West, west of Main Street South and northeast of Turtle Creek — will be inspected.
+In 2018, Southeastern Austin was inspected, and all other areas of Austin will be inspected in the following years.

 Like many cities in Minnesota, Austin faces a challenge with its sanitary sewer collection system.
 During significant rainfall events the system is overloaded by excess ground water and rain water (clear water).
 When it rains, flows can jump up to eight times the normal rate.
 Overloaded sewers lead to basement backups, and in extreme cases, require bypassing flow directly to the river.
 This causes damage to homes, personal property, health concerns and environmental issues.